micro-ROS/micro-ROS.github.io/_docs/tutorials/core/microxrcedds_rmw_configuration/index.md

 ![](./imgs/micro_ros_memory.svg)

-Another important memory resource managed by the rmw-microxrce is the message history.
+Another important memory resource managed by the rmw-microxrcedds is the message history.
 The rmw-microxrcedds uses static-memory message queue in order to keep the subscription messages before the user read these.
 The size of this message queue could be set by the `RMW_UXRCE_MAX_HISTORY`.